 Most patients with patellar instability are young and active individuals, especially females in the 2nd decade.
 Prevalence is 6-77 per 100,000 population 2.

-The normal patellofemoral joint has two kinds of stabilizers - active stabilizers (extensor muscles), and passive stabilizers (bones and ligaments):
+The normal patellofemoral joint has two kinds of stabilisers - active stabilisers (extensor muscles), and passive stabilisers (bones and ligaments):

-- bone stabilizers: deep femoral sulcus, high lateral trochlea
+- bone stabilisers: deep femoral sulcus, high lateral trochlea

-- ligament stabilizers: medial patellofemoral retinaculum, medial patellofemoral ligament
+- ligament stabilisers: medial patellofemoral retinaculum, medial patellofemoral ligament